 Uncover the past in the Research Center at the Waukesha County Historical Society.
 Learn about the people, places, industries, businesses, organizations, and ideas that helped shape our community.
-The Research Center is located in the former Waukesha County courthouse complex that also houses the Waukesha County Museum.
-The building is handicap accessible.
+The Research Center is located in the former Waukesha County courthouse complex, the building is handicap accessible.

 Members of the historical society enjoy free access to the Research Center.
 Daily admission is $14.00 for non-members.

-Academic historians, including graduate students, please inquire for specific fee schedules and access.
+Academic historians, including students, please inquire for specific fee schedules and access

 The Research Center is open each Friday, by appointment, from 10 a.m. until 3 p.m. (last appointment scheduled at 2 p.m.)
 For detailed contact information, hours, and fees, please see the Research Center Details page.